 In analysing the sustainability of government finances, the focus tends to be on gross government debt as a percentage of GDP.
 However, as gross debt does not take into account the asset side of government balance sheets, this measure only tells part of the story.
 Assets may generate income or be sold in order to redeem part of gross debt, and are therefore very relevant in assessing the financial health of government as well.

-Private consumption main driver of modest OECD GDP growth in the first quarter of 2014
+Private consumption main driver of OECD GDP growth in the third quarter of 2015

-G20 GDP growth steady at 0.8% in first quarter of 2014
+G20 GDP growth stable at 0.7% in the third quarter of 2015

 National Accounts at a Glance presents information using an "indicator" approach, focusing on cross-country comparisons.
 The aim being to make the national accounts more accessible and informative, whilst, at the same time, taking the opportunity to present the conceptual underpinning of, and comparability issues inherent in, each of the indicators presented.

 The range of indicators reflects the richness inherent in the national accounts dataset and encourages users to refocus some of the spotlight that is often placed on gross domestic product (GDP) to other economic important indicators, which may better respond to their needs.
 The publication is broken down into eight key chapters, and provides indicators related to GDP, income, disposable income, expenditure, production, household, government, corporations and capital respectively.

 OECD GDP growth slows to 0.4% in the third quarter of 2015